Nancy Lessler

-Nancy Wallin Flores Lessler, better known as Nancy Flores, is an American professional dancer, actor, and mural painter.
+Nancy Wallin Flores Lessler, better known as Nancy Flores, is an American professional dancer, actress, and mural painter.
 Lessler is a two-time champion of the Fred Astaire national competition in ballroom dancing.
 She has also appeared in the U.S. Air Force Band's Guest Artist Series when it focused on dancing.
 Flores and dancing partner Gary Gekhman, who appeared on ABC-TV's "Dancing with the Stars," received an award for their participation from Major General Darren W. McDew.

 Early life, education, and career launch

 Lessler graduated from the Beard School in Orange, New Jersey (now Morristown-Beard School) in 1964.
 After studying painting at the Parsons School of Design, Lesser joined the Shipstads & Johnson Ice Follies, a touring ice show.
 She trained as an artist under Harriet and David Boyd at the Montclair Art Museum in Montclair, New Jersey.
 In 1968, Lesser received her bachelor's degree in psychology from Loyola College (now Loyola University Maryland) in Baltimore, Maryland.